 We Chat Fingerboarding with Timo from Asi Berlin

-We all dig skateboarding here, but how familiar are you with fingerboarding.
+We all dig skateboarding here, but how familiar are you with fingerboarding?
 You know, those miniature skateboards that you move around with your fingers?
 There’s a whole world of fingerboarding that is worth exploring.
 Seriously, there’s more going on there than you could ever imagine.
 Do you have friends who create figurines for games like Warhammer or things of that ilk?
 It’s kind of like the skating equivalent of that.
 One of the pinnacle spots for fingerboarding is Asi Berlin in Germany.
-We decided to dive headfirst into this idiosyncratic world by talking to Timo, the proprietor of Asi Berlin.
-Timo talked to us about the origins of fingerboarding, his interest in the hobby, and much more.
+We decided to dive headfirst into this idiosyncratic world by talking to Timo Kranz, the proprietor of Asi Berlin.
+Timo spoke to us about the origins of fingerboarding, his interest in the hobby, and much more.
 Thanks to Timo for taking the time.
-If you are interested in fingerboarding – an activity that is tailor made for quarantines and winter weather – definitely look into Asi Berlin!
+If you are interested in fingerboarding – an activity that is tailor-made for quarantines and winter weather – definitely look into Asi Berlin!

-Asi Berlin is short for 'alles schön in Berlin' which means something like 'everything’s nice in Berlin'.
-Founded in a brainstorm session in 2003 because we didn’t like our given name Titus Berlin Fingerboard Show Team to much.
-Each of the OG team riders were involved and everyone had his own meaning and a different short form for it like 'Anonymous Skateboarder in Berlin' or 'Anarchistische Sieges Initiative Berlin' and so on... we had lots of fun doing that and A.S.I.
-Berlin was the most common so we stuck with it.
+Asi Berlin is short for 'alles schön in Berlin' which means something like 'everything’s nice in Berlin.'
+Founded in a brainstorming session in 2003 because we didn’t like our given name Titus Berlin Fingerboard Show Team, too much.
+Each of the OG team riders were involved, and everyone had his own meaning and a different short form for it, like 'Anonymous Skateboarder in Berlin' or 'Anarchistische Sieges Initiative Berlin' and so on... we had lots of fun doing that and A.S.I.
+Berlin was the most common, so we stuck with it.

 Draw a picture of your store!

-As you can see I’m a wizard with the pen, that’s from the outside.
+As you can see, I’m a wizard with a pen, that’s from the outside.

 What made you decide to make a living out of the fingerboarding business?